2. Setting up Git

 Configuring line endings treatment

 Text files are just lists of characters, and computers save every character using a code under the hood.
-Hitting the Enter key stores a special "new line" code so your text jumps to the next line.
-The tricky part is that different operating systems picked different codes for that new line: Windows uses one combination, while Linux and macOS use another.
+Hitting the Enter key stores a special "newline" code so your text jumps to the next line.
+The tricky part is that different operating systems use different codes for that newline: Windows uses one combination, while Linux and macOS use another.
 That's why a file created on one system can look odd on another.

 VS Code line ending treatment for a particular file